Pavlo Lazarenko: Investigative journalism

 In 2008, according to the results of collective investigative journalism, the book "The Phenomenon of Lazarenko.
 Villain or Genius?" edited by Vadym Klymentyev was published.
 It was dedicated to the analysis of the politicians' life course.

 According to the results of investigations of journalist Borys Filatov two documentaries, that revealed the essence of the charges against Mr. Lazarenko in the U.S., were filmed.

 Awards

-Lazarenko is a recipient of the Order of Prince Yaroslav the Wise in 1995 and two orders of Saint Volodymyr from the Ukrainian Orthodox Church.
+Lazarenko is a recipient of the Order of Prince Yaroslav the Wise in 1995 and two orders of Saint Volodymyr from the Ukrainian Orthodox Church (Moscow Patriarchate).